ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 ### Simplest matmul using PTX

-During the Chuseok break I decided to build a clear mental model for how `mma` works at the PTX level.
+During the Chuseok (Mid-Autumn Festibal) break I decided to build a clear mental model for how `mma` works at the PTX level.

 The example below is close to the simplest matrix multiply that mixes CUDA and PTX.

-The problem size is m16n8k16 and the A, B, and accumulator operands all use `f16`.
+- The problem size is m16n8k16
+- A, B, and accumulator operands all use `f16`.

 ```c++
     __shared__ __align__(128) half As[16 * 16]; // 16x16 row-major, 512 bytes
     __shared__ __align__(128) half Bs[16 * 8];  // 16x8 row-major, 256 bytes
 ```
+`__align__(128)` aligns smem by 16 bytes (128 bits) which is later required by ldmatrix.

 #### Stage 1: Global Memory to Shared Memory using `cp.async`